-Let Staff turnover is an issue, not enough trainings for new staff, management of staff is a time-consuming job due to lack of enough staff, time to coordinate and lack of trainings.

-ffI work in a structured classroom with most if not all students that have Autism, most PD does not relate for my students and my team.There is also not much support as admin doesn't know what happens in our room.

-- CEThere has been a lack of leadership in my district in regards to preschool special education.
-I also believe that many teachers who are only general educators or only special educators are missing valuable skill sets to work within an inclusive setting as dual role specialist.
-3 ECSE Teacher - 11 We are serving more and more English as a second language familieswe don't have any training for this.
-33

-66...As an EI provider over the past 20 years there has been no collaboration or supervision provided.
-There is no compensation for professional development and payment and salary only relates to direct service.
-33
+staff, time to coordinate and lack of trainings. - ECSE Teacher I work in a structured classroom with most if not all studen have Autism, most PD does not relate for my students and - There is also not much support as admin doesn't know wha in our room. t nappens - ECSE Teacher There has been a lack of leadership in my district in regards to preschool special education.
+I also believe that many teache only general educators or only special educators are missin skill sets to work within an inclusive setting as dual role sp - - ECSE Teacher We are serving more and more English as a second languag o familios = We are set ving more and more English as a second languag we don't have any training for this 1 we don't have any training for this. ) - EI/ECSE Related - EI/ECSE Related Service Provider - EI/ECSE Related G As an EI provider over the past 20 years there has been n Service Provider - EI/ECSE Related Service Provider O Pation for - EI/ECSE Related G As an EI provider over the past 20 years there has been n Service Provider O Pation for